Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 These complex cybersecurity architectures often overwhelm cybersecurity teams today.
 This is caused by several factors, including:

 • Complex Environments: Today's corporate networks span on-premises and cloud infrastructures.
-They encompass on-premises infrastructure as well as various cloud environments.
+They encompass both on-premises infrastructure and various cloud environments.
 Managing security across these diverse environments poses challenges, requiring organizations to implement comprehensive strategies to ensure protection across the entire network.

 • Rise of Remote Work: The response to the COVID-19 pandemic demonstrated that remote and hybrid work models were viable for many companies.
 Many companies have embraced remote and hybrid work arrangements as viable alternatives.
 This shift has resulted in an increased number of employees working from home or outside the traditional office environment.
 Ensuring the security of remote work setups has become a critical priority, requiring organizations to establish robust security protocols and tools to protect sensitive data and networks.